Java Keytool CSR WizardThe fastest way to create your CSR for Tomcat (or any platform using Keytool)

 What if I need Subject Alternative Names?

-Use your primary server name as the Common Name for your CSR, then place an order for a Unified Communications certificate and specify the other names during the order process.
-Our UC certificate ordering process will let you specify all the names you need without making you include them in the CSR.
+Use your primary server name as the Common Name for your CSR, then place an order for a Multi-Domain Certificate and specify the other names during the order process.
+Our Multi-Domain Certificate ordering process will let you specify all the names you need without making you include them in the CSR.